Strongly Shortcut Spaces: Introduction

-In this paper, we introduce the following generalization of this notion to rough geodesic metric spaces: an $R$-rough geodesic metric space $X$ is \newterm{strongly shortcut} if, for some $K > 1$, there is a bound on the lengths of Riemannian circles $S$ for which there exists an $R$-rough $1$-Lipschitz map $\alpha \colon S \to X$ that satisfies $d_X\bigl(\alpha(p), \alpha(\bar p)\bigr) \ge \frac{1}{K} \cdot \frac{|S|}{2}$ for every antipodal pair of points $p, \bar p \in S$.
+In this paper, we introduce a generalization of this notion to rough geodesic metric spaces.
+A metric space $X$ is \defterm{$R$-rough geodesic} if, for every $x_1, x_2 \in X$, there exists a function $f \colon [0,\ell] \to X$ such that $f(0) = x_1$, $f(\ell) = x_2$, $\ell = d(x_1,x_2)$ and for any $s,t$ in the interval $[0,\ell]$.
+This is the same as $X$ being $(1,R)$-quasi-geodesic.
+The special case $R = 0$ is that of geodesic metric spaces.
+An $R$-rough geodesic metric space $X$ is \newterm{strongly shortcut} if, for some $K > 1$, there is a bound on the lengths of Riemannian circles $S$ for which there exists an $R$-rough $1$-Lipschitz map $\alpha \colon S \to X$ that satisfies $d_X\bigl(\alpha(p), \alpha(\bar p)\bigr) \ge \frac{1}{K} \cdot \frac{|S|}{2}$ for every antipodal pair of points $p, \bar p \in S$.
+Such a map $\alpha$ is called a \defterm{$\frac{1}{K}$-almost isometric $R$-circle}.
 We give several characterizations of the strong shortcut property, we show that a group acting metrically properly and coboundedly on a strongly shortcut rough geodesic metric space is a strongly shortcut group and we prove a few other results that may be of independent interest in metric geometry and geometric group theory.
-The results of this paper are applied in several upcoming papers of the present author and his coauthors \cite{hoda_krishna:relhyp:2020, haettel_hoda_petyt:hhshelly:2020, hoda_przytycki:heisenberg:2020}.
+The results of this paper are applied in several upcoming papers of the present author and his coauthors \cite{Hoda_Krishna:Relatively_hyperbolic:2020, Haettel_Hoda_Petyt:Coarse_injectivity:2020, hoda_przytycki:heisenberg:2020}.

 Below is a summary of our main results.